 - Confirmation of sources.
 Reviewers should pay attention to the use of non-cited works in the reviewed material.
 If any, the reviewer is obliged to inform the Editor-in-Chief.
 The reviewer is also obliged to draw the editor’s attention to the substantial or partial similarity of the manuscript to any other work with which the reviewer is directly acquainted.

 - Disclosure of information and conflict of interest.
 Unpublished materials used in the submitted manuscript should not be used in the reviewer’s own research without the written permission of the author.
-The internal information or ideas received during the review should remain as confidential and not be used for personal gain.
+The internal information or ideas received during the review should remain confidential and must not be used for personal benefits.
 Reviewers should not be involved in reviewing and evaluating manuscripts in which they are personally interested in.